rconnamacher/es6-module-server/README.md

  * Localization bundles for regions and languages
  * Environment-specific config files, with different values for development and production
- * Importing external libraries from `node_modules` and other directories outside your source directory
+ * Setting the root `/` directory for your project, and including external module libraries from `/node_modules`.

 **This is not a transpiler or bundler.** It keeps your source intact exactly as written, only rewriting the _paths_ inside your import statements so web browsers and build tools know where to find your modules.